 “Luncheon of the Boating Party” by Pierre-Auguste Renoir

-“Luncheon of the Boating Party” by Pierre-Auguste Renoir depicts a group of Renoir’s friends relaxing on a balcony at a restaurant along the Seine river in Chatou, France.
-All of the figures in the painting have been identified and their names are known.
+“Luncheon of the Boating Party” by Pierre-Auguste Renoir depicts a group of Renoir’s friends relaxing on a balcony at the Maison Fournaise Restaurant, along the Seine river in Chatou, France.
+All of the figures in the painting have been identified, and their names are known.
 Renoir’s future wife, Aline Charigot, is in the foreground playing with a small dog.

 The diagonal of the railing serves to demarcates the two halves of the composition, one full of figures, the other showing the landscape except for the two figures which are made prominent by this contrast.
 In this painting, Renoir has skillfully captured flickering light with a fluidity of brush stroke.

 At the Seventh Impressionist Exhibition in 1882, the painting well received by the critics.
 Including the following quote: